simonw/datasette/docs/testing_plugins.rst

 A common pattern for Datasette plugins is to create a fixture which sets up a temporary test database and wraps it in a Datasette instance.

 Here's an example that uses the `sqlite-utils library <https://sqlite-utils.datasette.io/en/stable/python-api.html>`__ to populate a temporary test database.
-It also sets the title of that table using a simulated ``metadata.json`` congiguration:
+It also sets the title of that table using a simulated ``metadata.json`` configuration:

 .. code-block:: python